howard4git/project/README.md

 # Project
-A small project for ETL pipeline and implement some notify functions.
+This is a small project for demonstrate an ETL pipeline and implement some notify functions.
+"Dockerfile" contains some customize instruction for using my customize airflow.cfg and run pip install requirements. airflow_BACKUP.cfg is used for back up which is the origin airflow.cfg file.

 # Functions
 1. Send a simple request to api and through ETL pipeline and store to database.